PrestaShop/prestashop.github.io/news/_posts/2021-05-31-prestashop-1-7-8-0-beta-release.md

 #### Translations

-- The translation has been revamped, adding the possibility to export back office, front office, email, and module translations.
+- The translation has been revamped, adding the possibility to export back office, front office, email, themes and modules translations.

 ![the new translation export](/assets/images/2021/translation-export.png)